nathanmarz/storm/docs/STORM-UI-REST-API.md

 ---
-title: Storm REST API
+title: Storm UI REST API
 layout: documentation
 documentation: true
 ---

-# Storm UI REST API

 The Storm UI daemon provides a REST API that allows you to interact with a Storm cluster, which includes retrieving metrics data and configuration information as well as management operations such as starting or stopping topologies.